Understanding Adversarial Imitation Learning in Small Sample Regime: A Stage-coupled Analysis: A Horizon-free Imitation Gap of TV-AIL

 \end{defn}

-First, we note that it is easy to consider optimization error in the reduction-and-estimation framework.
-Namely, following steps in \eqref{eq:estimation_reduction_final_step} with an additional triangle inequality, we have
+We begin by highlighting that incorporating optimization error in the reduction-and-estimation framework is a straightforward process.
+By following the steps in \eqref{eq:estimation_reduction_final_step} and applying an additional triangle inequality, we obtain the bound:

-Compared with the error bound in \eqref{eq:estimation_reduction_final_step}, there is an additive optimization error $\varepsilon$.
-However, it is non-trivial to incorporate the optimization error in our stage-coupled analysis.
-Indeed, one may guess that due to the optimization error, the approximately optimal policy $\widebar{\pi}$ may select the non-expert action with a small probability.
-Consequently, the agent may suffer compounding errors, and the horizon-free imitation gap does not hold.
-This conjecture is reasonable if the optimization error is large.
-However, we will show that as long as the optimization error is properly controlled, the horizon-free guarantee does not change.
-In the following part, we formally present our claim.
+In comparison with the error bound presented in \eqref{eq:estimation_reduction_final_step}, this inequality has an extra term, namely, the optimization error $\varepsilon$.
+However, incorporating the optimization error within our stage-coupled analysis is not trivial.
+One may guess that due to optimization error, the approximately optimal policy $\widebar{\pi}$ may select a non-expert action with a small probability.
+Consequently, the agent may experience compounding errors, and the horizon-free imitation gap may not hold.
+This conjecture is reasonable when the optimization error is large.
+However, we will show that when the optimization error is well-controlled, the horizon-free guarantee remains unchanged.
+We present our formal claim below.